UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id5/README.md

 #### Pre- and Post-Conditions
-A big push this iteration was geting more extensive docstring and pre- and post-conditions.
+A big push this iteration was geting more extensive docstrings and pre- and post-conditions.
 New code required the inclusion of pre- and post-conditions and we went back through old code to update docstrings and add pre- and post-conditions

 #### Multi-level Logging
 It was determined that Log4js is incompatible with Vite.
 A decision was made to switch our logging framework to Rollbar.
 This iteration we merged in the Rollbar changes and began implementing logging more extensively throughout the application.